learninglab-dev/the-resources/data/work/podern-family/pod-report1.md

 ### This week, we have been focusing on finding our lives' journeys.

 ***Juliana*** is learning 3D Modelling!
 She's familiarizing herself with the Blender interface by rendering a three-dimensional model of a donut with sprinkles.
 Marlon has asked her to render a poly-mountain scene to go with one of the Bok Center's backdrops.
+She's also joined the Bok Center's asset creation project.

 Kathryn is
 ![Kat pic](